 Google Tests Offline Gemma 4 App for Multimodal Reasoning on Pixel Hardware

 Google field-tested an experimental Gemma 4 application in a remote environment with zero cellular or Wi-Fi connectivity.
-The app runs 100% offline on Pixel hardware, leveraging the Gemma 4 model family for visual understanding and tool use.
+The app runs 100% offline on Pixel hardware, using the Gemma 4 model family for visual understanding and tool use.
 This setup pairs the on-device model with prototype display glasses to process visual inputs.

 Connectivity